frycz/react-redux-todo-list/README.md

 # Frontend Boilerplate with React, Redux and TypeScript

 A bare minimum react-redux-webpack-typescript boilerplate with todo list example.
+Based on [react-redux-typescript-boilerplate](https://github.com/rokoroku/react-redux-typescript-boilerplate)

 Ideal for creating React apps from the scratch.